 Dr McGinn received the Doctor of Public Health degree from Columbia University with a dissertation on fertility desires and behavior of women in post-genocide Rwanda, the Master of Public Health degree from the University of Michigan in Population Planning, and the Bachelor of Arts degree from Cornell University in Development Economics.

-Fouad is Assistant Professor of Public Health Practice at Epidemiology & Population Health Department at the Faculty of Health Sciences, and a Co-Director of the Refugees Health Program at the Global Health Institute at the American University of Beirut (AUB).
+Fouad is Associate Professor of Public Health Practice at Epidemiology & Population Health Department at the Faculty of Health Sciences, and a Co-Director of the Refugees Health Program at the Global Health Institute at the American University of Beirut (AUB).

 His current research interests focus on the forced displaced population, chronic diseases in humanitarian settings and health system in a conflict context.
 He has a special interest in healthcare in danger and the attacking healthcare facilities as well as the humanitarian response to violent conflict.